Y3drk/MiSS-EPANET-Leaks-in-waterworks-research-project/docs/checkpoint2.md

 In the context of the EPANET leakage problem, optimization tools can be sought in the following categories:

-a) Nonlinear programming (NLP): problem can be formulated as a nonlinear optimization problem, where the goal is to minimize water losses caused by leaks.
+a) Nonlinear programming (NLP): problem can be formulated as a nonlinear optimization problem, where the goal is to minimization of the objective function.
 This optimization can take into account various factors, such as the locations of potential leaks, flows in individual pipe sections, network pressures and repair costs.

 b) Integer programming (IP): decisions on where to locate sensors to detect leaks can be formulated as integer programming problems.
 For example, IP can be used to select the optimal number of sensors and their locations to minimize the cost of leak detection.